brikis98/yevgeniy-brikman-homepage/_posts/2013-11-24-play-scala-and-iteratees-vs-nodejs.md

 instead of reading, which is a bad trade off.
 I recommend sticking with the full function names.

-Main take aways from this section:
+Main takeaways from this section:

 1. Use the methods in the `Concurrent` object to create `Iteratees` and `Enumerators` that are connected.
 We'll see another example of this in the next